mikhirurg/i2pchat/README.md

 ## Donations

-BTC for I2PChat base on Flutter (including Android target) and maybe more platforms in futures: 36GLhgAo8JwdxH1ATjHJ7bLK37mUbKaRHw
+BTC for I2PChat based on Flutter (including Android target) and maybe more platforms in futures: 36GLhgAo8JwdxH1ATjHJ7bLK37mUbKaRHw

 ## Status